 What to Look For When Looking Buying an External Optical Drive

 Today there are a variety of disk drives to choose from, each having different features to offer.
 When considering which one to buy, there are a variety of features and capabilities to consider.
 Not every optical drive designed is for every operating system natively.
-Though drivers can be installed to make most compatible with multiple operating systems.
+Though drivers can be installed to make the most compatible with multiple operating systems.
 Depending on your willingness to get the optical drive to work properly with your computer, considering one based on compatibility may be important to you.

 There are also different disk loading styles.
 Traditional optical disk drives utilize a tray that slides out of the device and lets the disk sit on it.
 Other designs allow the disk to be pushed through a front slot and loaded into the drive without having to deal with a tray.

 Connectivity is a third aspect to consider.
-Modern computers are transitioning to USB C and Thunderbolt 3.
-If you are not a fan of dongles or adapters, a native USB C drive might be a better option over USB A. Some drives also include dual usb cables to reduce risk of power draw out of the computer.
+Modern gaming computers are transitioning to USB C and Thunderbolt 3.
+If you are not a fan of dongles or adapters, a native USB C drive might be a better option over USB A. Some drives also include dual USB cables to reduce the risk of power to draw out of the computer.
 This may be advantageous to some users who have experienced power draw issues.
 However, it may be a hindrance to users who utilize the limited number of ports on their devices.

 One other important aspect to consider between the best external optical drive models is value for money.
 Many optical drives perform similar tasks that a user may need.
 Pricing for different features, designs, and capabilities naturally differentiate the models.
 Choosing a price is a balance between not going above what you can afford and getting a drive that fully suits your needs.
 Not every disk drive performs the same tasks or reads the same disks.
 You have to consider what your use case is for the drive you want to purchase.
 Above all, use case is the most important thing to consider.